-Preplanning for a cremation involves working with a provider ahead of time to pay for and plan your own final arrangements.
-It is not something many people like to think about because dwelling on your own death can seem morbid.
-In reality, though, taking the time to plan these things now provides benefits for both you and your loved ones.
+Preplanning for a cremation involves working with a provider ahead of time to pay for and plan your final arrangements.
+Considering your own death can seem morbid; in reality, taking the time to plan these things now provides benefits for both you and your loved ones.

 Some benefits of planning ahead include:

 - You and your family will have peace of mind knowing that when the time comes, a plan is in place.

 - You can ensure that your exact wishes are understood and will be followed.

 - By planning now, you lock in current prices and can save yourself and your family money in the future.

 - You can pay now or talk to your provider about a payment plan that lets you finance the cost over the next few years.

 - Give your loved ones time to grieve and celebrate your life, rather than wondering what you would have wanted or scrambling to pay high funeral fees.